-She teaches creative writing to undergraduates at University of Strathclyde and has led writing workshops with Glasgow Women’s Library and The Young Walter Scott Prize for Historical Fiction.
+She teaches creative writing to undergraduates at the University of Strathclyde and has led writing workshops with Glasgow Women’s Library and The Young Walter Scott Prize for Historical Fiction.
 Carly also served as Assistant Editor for Glasgow Women Poets: An Anthology and is currently co-piloting the Scottish Poetry Library Ambassadors program.
 Her own poetry, short fiction and essays have been published in numerous places both in print and online.